Snapchat/snap-kit-firebase-extensions/login-kit/POSTINSTALL.md

 You can test out this extension right away!

-Visit the following URL:
+Visit the following URLs:
-${function:greetTheWorld.url}
+${function:getSnapAccessToken.url}

 # Using the extension

-When triggered by an HTTP request, this extension responds with the following specified greeting: "${param:GREETING} World from ${param:EXT_INSTANCE_ID}".
+This extension is composed of multiple HTTP functions described below, triggered using HTTP requests.

 To learn more about HTTP functions, visit the [functions documentation](https://firebase.google.com/docs/functions/http-events).

+## getSnapAccessToken

+When triggered by an HTTP request, this extension resource responds with a Snapchat OAuth 2.0 access token.

 <!-- We recommend keeping the following section to explain how to monitor extensions with Firebase -->
 # Monitoring